 | The University of Washington (UW) is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty. |

 The Institute for Health Metrics and Evaluation (IHME) is an independent research center at the University of Washington focused on expanding the quantitative evidence base for health.
 IHME aims to provide policymakers, donors, and researchers with the highest-quality quantitative data to make decisions that achieve better health.
-IHME's research spans multiple disciplines and policy-relevant areas including resource tracking, cost-effectiveness, forecasting the burden of disease, geospatial analysis, and impact evaluations.
+IHME's research spans multiple disciplines and policy-relevant areas including resource tracking, cost-effectiveness, forecasting, the burden of disease, geospatial analysis, and impact evaluations.
 It has established international scientific credibility for developing innovative multidisciplinary methods and producing cutting-edge results.
 IHME aims to be nimble and entrepreneurial in its work, taking on daunting analytic challenges in order to provide critical information that can help answer big-picture questions at the most local level possible.
 IHME accomplishes these aims by working with a range of collaborators across the world.
-Currently, we engage with more than 2,000 collaborators from more than 125 countries.
+Currently, we are engaged with more than 1,900 collaborators from more than 125 countries.

 Cultivate relationships with non-technical audiences, in particular individuals from local government, donors, health service delivery agencies, and nonprofit organizations with interests in health.